 A non-public company is harder to find out about.
 But in my book, the more self-aggrandizing publicity a company has gone after, the more likely they are in it just for a quick flip.
 So for me, I’ll take the company with less news about awards, big PR blitzes, and showing up at every social media event.

-In contrast, take Zoho, which makes productivity and collaboration web applications.
+For example, look at Zoho, which makes productivity and collaboration web applications.
 They just continue to crank out good, solid products and services.
 Plus, they have a business model – they sell their premium services.
 And they make money.
 Check out this interview with Zoho CEO Sridhar Vembu, about how he and his brother bootstrapped the company (meaning no outside investment) while his wife earned enough money to support the family.
 Smart, sensible, and pragmatic.

 Are they a better long-term bet than Google Docs for web-based productivity tools?
 Who knows?